-This is by far our favorite from the watermelon rind recipes out there!
+This is by far our favorite of the watermelon rind recipes out there!
 So, after you finish using the pulp for your watermelon and ginger smoothie, you know how to put the rinds to work!

-We love serving it with fresh Mediterranean dishes like the Catalonian Escalivada and next to small platers of dips like the roasted bell pepper dip, Eggplant Babaganoush Spread, and a nice Pagnotta Bread Loaf.
+We love serving it with fresh Mediterranean dishes like the Catalonian Escalivada and next to small plates of dips like the roasted bell pepper dip, Eggplant Babaganoush Spread, and a nice Pagnotta Bread Loaf.

 This was inspired by my Andalusian Gazpacho recipe on this site.
 It is the perfect way to make the best out of watermelon rind and hard bread.
 Nothing goes to waste!